charliekozey/ztm-progress/ztm-progress.md

 - Old way (early 2000s)
   - JQuery
   - LAMP stack (Linux, MySQL, Apache, PHP)
+- Network Interface Card / wireless network card:
+  - connects your motherboard with ethernet or wifi
+- Protocols are rules for communication
+  - structured interaction analogy
+  - my ELI5 example: barista

 *Action: Recommend this to Phase 1 students.
 Also try using balsamiq or similar for teaching, very cool!*